Updated: May 17

-But let's just jump back a couple weeks to our scouting mission.
+But let's just jump back a couple of weeks to our scouting mission.

-As peak bagger and pursuer of Hawaii 100 Highest Peaks, I am always looking for new mountain peaks to climb.
+As a peak bagger and pursuer of Hawaii's 100 Highest Peaks, I am always looking for new mountain peaks to climb.
 I finished all the bigger ones already in Oahu, but there are still some smaller hills I need to climb.
-10 minutes from my house in Kaneohe, there is this ridge (no official name) which starts at Kam highway and runs all the way up to the Ko'olau Summit.
+10 minutes from my house in Kaneohe, there is this ridge (no official name) that starts at Kam Highway and runs all the way up to the Ko'olau Summit.
 The lower part of the ridge is built around with houses, but has three named peaks:

 Pu'ukauai, Pu'ukiolea and Pu'ukuolani.

 I needed to get to the top of those, so I could check them off my list.
 While studying the topographic maps of the area, my eyes got caught on the mauka (mountain) side of the ridge which leads straight up to the KST (Ko'olau Summit Trail).
 It was a very distinct ridge line and looked interesting enough to continue my research, finding out afterward that supposedly nobody made it up to the top.
 It even looked like an easier climb that the neighboring Ahuimanu Uka ridge.